VestureSDK/Vesture/docs/docs/Mediator/Overrides/override-Crucible.Mediator.DependencyInjection.md

 ---

-The namespace <xref:Ingot.Mediator.DependencyInjection> provides integration components for configuring and managing dependency injection for the mediator pattern.
+The namespace <xref:Vesture.Mediator.DependencyInjection> provides integration components for configuring and managing dependency injection for the mediator pattern.
 It includes utilities and extensions that allow developers to register handlers, middlewares, and other mediator-related services in an Inversion of Control container.